Negotiating Government Podcast

 Associate

-• How to shift baselines and frame concessions as wins
+• How negotiators shift baselines and frame concessions as victories

-• The power of anchoring, timing, and narrative control
+• The role of anchoring, timing and narrative control

-• Why understanding your counterpart’s no-deal scenario is everything
+• Why understanding your counterpart’s no-deal scenario is critical

 Featured on this episode